 Sadly our Bare-faced Curassow died in November 2018 of natural causes.
 He was nearly 30 years of age.

-We struggled to fund the building of the Laboritory and the two bird aviaries but have managed to pay some of it with a few kind donations and some fundraising.
+We struggled to fund the building of the Laboratorio and the two bird aviaries but have managed to pay some of it with a few kind donations and some fundraising.
 Thank you very much if you have donated, your currency will go a long way in Argentina.
-We have applied for funding for this project as it is the first re-introduction of this species in Argentina but so far although we have been on the short list we have yet to be successful.
 The radio-tracking equipment for these birds cost over £1000 ( $1600US) and each aviary so far has cost over £2000 ($3200).

 I hate to ask for donations, but we need more money to fund these important projects.
-If you think we are a viable organisation dedicated to helping endangered species we would be really grateful for any donations - please see our home page.
+Please help if you are able.

 Two members of Team Muitu - Liliana our Vet and Miranda our Field Manager

 We are very thankful to our volunteers, some of whom have come out here from the UK and have all made a very useful contribution to our work.
 From top left they are Alex Roberts, Ed Robinson-Marray, Cassie Horton, Abel Yunis, Sergio Ramirez, Arturo Roselli, Sebastian Navajas, Edith Villordo, James Crees, Alex Buxton, Florencia and Sebastian, Martin Oporto, Lula Amato, Martin Rizzo, Melina, Valeria, Fede, Maria, Beatriz Luraschi, Gustavo Caceres, Molly Watson, Leo Geogadis, Melisa D'Occhio, Victoria Brenn, Ernesto Villa, Ezequiel 'Puma' Lis.